Ghouls Don't Scamper

 “Big day ruling the world?”
 I asked.

 His widget hummed.
 He glanced at it and frowned.
 “It’s Ramona.
 I have to take this.”
 He rose, already thumbing the screen.
-As he walked inside I heard him say, “I’m on my way.
-What’s up.”
-Then he disappeared down the hall to our bedroom, cutting off the rest of the conversation.
+As he walked inside, I heard him say, “I’m on my way.
+What’s up?”
+He disappeared down the hall to our bedroom, cutting off the conversation.

 Ramona Becker was his new Deputy Minister.
-It was an odd title for a woman who’d been in politics for nearly fifty years, but Mason had chosen her for that experience.
+It was a trivial title for a woman who’d been in politics for nearly fifty years, but Mason had chosen her for that experience.
 She knew everyone in the biz, and he relied on her to help him navigate his first months in office.
 She also had an uncanny ability to disturb our peace at the worst possible moments.

 The childish shouts coming from the front yard shifted from playful to outraged.
 I listened for a moment, hoping the boys would sort out the problem themselves.
 I started counting to ten but made it only to six before the arguing spiraled to yelps of pain and fear.

-I shot from my seat like a bolt of lightning and ran around the front of the house to find Tums on the ground with a split lip.
+I shot from my seat and ran to the front of the house.
+Tums lay on the ground with a split lip.
 He was a gangly goblin with large pointed ears that poked through his curly hair.
-His twin, Tad was furiously defending him against Raven who looked ready to plow into them both.
+His twin, Tad was furiously defending him against Raven who had his head bowed and was pawing the ground like a bull ready to charge.
 Princess lay in the dust with her nose on her paws.
+She whined and licked her lips.
 Her three favorite people were in trouble, and she didn’t know which one to protect.

 “What’s going on?”
 I demanded.